 - (2) The amounts in column (c) reflect the annual base salaries earned by our named executive officers for the designated years.
 Including the non-equity incentive plan compensation included in column (f), these amounts represented the following percentages of the named executive officers' total compensation for 2016: Mr. Johnson (42.3%), Ms. Peters (37.2%), Mr. Jacobs (34.3%), Mr. Kimble (34.9%), and Ms. Alviti (34.6%).
 Information on the named executive officers' employment agreements appears beginning on Page 52. - (3) The amounts in these columns reflect the stock and option awards granted in the designated years.
 The amounts represent the aggregate grant date fair value of the awards granted in each respective year calculated in accordance with stock-based compensation accounting rules (ASC Topic 718).
 A discussion of the assumptions used in computing the award values may be found in Note 21 to our financial statements in our 2016 Annual Report on Form 10-K. As provided under the SEC's rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions and include, for restricted stock awards, expected dividend payments at the same rate as paid on our shares of Common Stock.
 Please see the Grants of Plan-Based Awards Table on Page 55 for additional information on awards granted in 2016.
-The amounts shown in the table do not necessarily reflect the actual value that may be recognized by the named executive officers. - (4) The amounts in column (d) include the grant date fair value of performance-based RSUs granted for the long-term performance measurement periods of 2016-17, 2015-16, and 2014-15, valued at grant date based upon the probable outcome of this date.
-Mr. Jacobs previously served as Executive Vice President and Chief Executive Officer Foot Locker-North America from December 2014 through February 2016; President and Chief Executive Officer of Foot Locker U.S., Lady Foot Locker, Kids Foot Locker, and Footaction from July 2011 to November 2014; and President and Chief Executive Officer of Champs Sports from January 2009 to June 2011.
+The amounts shown in the table do not necessarily reflect the actual value that may be recognized by the named executive officers. - (4) The amounts in column (d) include the grant date fair value of performance-based RSUs granted for the long-term performance measurement periods of 2016-17, 2015-16, and 2014-15, valued at grant date based upon the probable outcome of meeting the performance conditions.
+The amounts are consistent with the estimates of the aggregate compensation cost to be recognized over the service period determined at the grant date under FASB ASC Topic 718, and exclude the effect of estimated forfeitures.
+Column (d) also includes restricted stock awards, where applicable.
+Please see the Grants of Plan-Based Awards Table on Page 55 for additional information on the awards granted in 2016.